 Content Design and Information Flow

-Responsive web design emerged victorious on the back of their ability to render a convoluted mess of content (textual, visual or animation) easily on all smartphones, tablets, laptops and desktop PCs.
+Responsive web development design emerged victorious on the back of their ability to render a convoluted mess of content (textual, visual or animation) easily on all smartphones, tablets, laptops and desktop PCs.
 Everything is done automatically here and a seamless experience is provided to the users.
 On the other hand, native mobile design needs highly optimized and strategically coded content as per the intended needs of their visitors.
 Content wise, responsive design triumphs over mobile websites.

 User Experience and Ease of Access